chrismcg/cappy-runit/README.txt

 This library extends Capistrano to allow processes to be supervised using the runit package.
 It replaces some of the standard tasks with runit versions and includes tasks and helpers to create the service directory layout and populate it with run scripts.
-It has support fcgi and mongrel listeners, and tries to make it easy to add other services in your deploy.rb.
+It has support fcgi, mongrel and merb listeners, and tries to make it easy to add other services in your deploy.rb.

 == Status

-capistrano-runit-tests 0.2.3 (known as cappy-runit from now on) is the third release of the library.
-It will need more work to be useful to everybody who uses runit.
+capistrano-runit-tests 0.3.0 (known as cappy-runit from now on) is the third release of the library.
 It supports both the sv and runsvctrl/runsvstat versions of runit.
-Support for daemontools svc command will be added at a later date.

-The current version is based around a runit setup similar to the one created in http://www.defendem.com/read/chapter/5#page6, i.e. a supervised directory where links can be created to get tasks monitored.
-If your runit setup is different, read below for the variables you can set in your deploy.rb to handle this and let me know if there is something these can't handle.

 == Quick Start